 Contact us at firstname.lastname@example.org to discuss any of these options.

-- A video introducing the Careers and Employability Centre is available to use with students at induction or at other times, this is available to view above, or on YouTube.
+A video introducing the Careers and Employability Centre is available to use with students at induction or at other times.

 The centre coordinates a network of staff from around the partnership who are involved in delivery of careers and employability support.
 The group contains at least one individual from every academic partner.
 Contact firstname.lastname@example.org for further information.